Thanos1716/visuals/packs/visual_armor_trims/README.md

 This pack aims to give the armor trims unique textures in the GUI, just like they have while worn by an entity.

+**This resource pack is a subset of [Visuals](https://modrinth.com/resourcepack/visuals)** if you like this, you will probably like that too.

 In vanilla all the armor trim items have the same texture, only with different colors.
 This means that in vanilla, you cannot distinguish between a netherite chestplate with a gold coast trim vs a netherite chestplate with a gold silence trim for example.
 The goal of this resource pack is to make that possible!